sudheerj/javascript-interview-questions/README.md

 1. Every symbol value returned from Symbol() is unique irrespective of the optional string.
 2. `Symbol.for()` function creates a symbol in a global symbol registry list.
 But it doesn't  necessarily create a new symbol on every call, it checks first if a symbol with the given key is already present in the registry and returns the symbol if it is found.
 Otherwise a new symbol created in the registry.

-**Note:** The symbol description is just useful for debugging purpose.
+**Note:** The symbol description is just useful for debugging purposes.
 </p>

 </details>